 Policies allowing workers or students to take time off for menstrual pain or discomfort are known as menstrual leave or period leave.
 Unfortunately, India lacks a national law governing menstrual leave, and there is no centralised directive for paid menstrual leave.
 Although there have been attempts in Parliament to introduce bills related to menstrual leave and menstrual health products, these efforts have not yet been successful.
 However, some states have adopted such policies.

 Bihar’s government began offering two days of menstrual leave per month to women in the workforce as early as 1992.
-More recently, on January 19, 2023, Kerala issued an order providing menstrual leave for all state-run higher education institutions.
+More recently, on January 19, 2023, the state of Kerala issued an order providing menstrual leave for all state-run higher education institutions.
 Moreover, some companies in India have taken the initiative to introduce their own menstrual leave policies.

 Menstrual leaves in India: Indian companies offering the benefits